pu-shi/pu-shi.github.io/_pages/lab.md

 </p>
 The above is an illustration of distributed optimization over a directed network.

-## Elements of Distributed Learning and Optimization
+## Distributed Learning and Optimization

 ### Multi-Agent Networks
 Computer networks, social networks, sensor networks, etc.